1 minute overview

 - Free streaming music:

-Until mid July 2017 (that’s when it’s currently scheduled to end, anyway,) on their prepaid plans, Optus customers will be allowed to stream Spotify, iHeartradio and Pandora as much as users want, for free.
+Until mid July 2017 (that’s when it’s currently scheduled to end, anyway,) on their prepaid plans, Optus customers will be allowed to stream Spotify and iHeartradio as much as users want, for free.

 - This could save you more than you think: